-While Halloween doesn’t quite carry the same amount of importance in the world of retail as do the holidays of November and December, it’s still a great time to come up with a great marketing campaign to drive more people through your doors.
-Halloween is fun for just about anyone, and allows you to show off some creativity and stir up more interest in your store.
+While Halloween doesn’t quite carry the same amount of importance in the world of retail as the holidays of November and December, it’s still a great time to come up with a great marketing campaign to drive more people through your doors.
+Halloween is fun for just about everyone, and allows you to show off some creativity and stir up more interest in your store.

 Halloween promotions are also perfect opportunities to prepare for your more important marketing efforts during November and December.
 So take a look at these 10 Halloween marketing ideas to get your store ready for the most important time of the year.